baconjs/bacon.js/README.md

 `property.map(f)` maps property values with given function, returing a new Property

+`property.combine(f, property2)` combines the latest values of the two properties using a two-arg function.

 `property.changes()` returns an EventStream of property value changes.
 Returns exactly same events as the property itself, except any Initial events.